 The first thing to do is to give the most opportunities for the photographer when scheduling activities during the wedding day.
 When planning the time of the wedding ceremony and of the reception, couples should incorporate the time that the photographer requires to capture all of the couple’s special moments.
 There should be a gap between the end of the ceremony and beginning of the reception, to allow for more photographs for the bride, groom and wedding entourage, especially if they are in two different locations.
 The photographers and subjects will have a more relaxed shoot and will enjoy all the parts of the wedding if the events are well spaced out.

 Next, think of important factors when selecting a wedding photographer.
+Make sure you are asking the right questions to your photographer by following this simple guide.
 The photographer should be able to show more than one complete set of wedding photos.
 Couples should not accept someone who shows only selected prints of their best photographs from different weddings.
 Ideally, all photographs from 3 to 4 complete wedding sets that are at least satisfactory should be a criterion of a professional wedding photographer.